jj8184294-hub/sycophancy/docs/index.md

 - attention head **L19H2**
 - MLP neuron **L21N1876**

-This is a strong starting point for mechanistic follow-ups, but does not yet establish a complete circuit nor guarantee robustness across paraphrases.
+### 5.3 From localization to control
+A single direction learned from L19 resid_post activation differences (ridge regression to Δ) can be subtracted at test time to robustly suppress pressure-induced “agreeing” on unseen claims.
+The random-direction control suggests this is not a generic effect of subtracting an arbitrary vector, and the accuracy numbers indicate the edit does not harm (and here slightly improves) correctness under this yes/no evaluation.

 ---

-## 6. Limitations and Future Works
+## 6. Limitations and Future Work
-1. Fixed prompt template (may try different pressure mechanism and see whether same neuron or head dominates).
+1. **Prompt robustness:** we show generalization to new claims under the same prompt pair; robustness across **different pressure framings / paraphrases** remains untested.
-2. Single-token readout (“ yes” vs “ no”) may not reflect full answer behavior (may test different variant of agreeing and disagreeing answer rather than only “ yes” vs “ no”).
+2. **Single-token readout:** “ yes” vs “ no” may not reflect full answer behavior; extend to multiple agreement/disagreement variants or full-text evaluation.
-3. Recovery can overshoot due to nonlinearities or small Δ.
-4. Dominant factor selection depends on the patching protocol (here: last-token only).

----
+3. **Direction stability:** test whether the ridge direction transfers across different datasets, domains, and model sizes.
+4. **Circuit-level understanding:** recoveries identify consistent loci but do not yet establish a full causal circuit.